MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 ## Can I assign a Dynamics 365 Remote Assist license to a user using [Azure AD B2B](/azure/active-directory/b2b/what-is-b2b)?

 No. Dynamics 365 Remote Assist licenses must be assigned to an AAD account created in the tenant where Dynamics 365 Remote Assist will be used.

-## How do I file a support ticket?

-If you encounter an issue that blocks you from using the application and you don't see an answer on our user forum, please file a support ticket.
-Support will work directly with you and communicate daily until the issue is resolved.
-[Learn more about support options](/dynamics365/get-started/support/).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]